-HUD secretary Ben Carson says he’ll ‘work’ Trump on athletes kneeling
+Carson thinks Trump will ‘get there’ on athletes kneeling

-WASHINGTON (AP) — The lone African American member of President Donald Trump’s Cabinet said Monday he would “work” the president on the issue of athletes taking a knee during the national anthem, though Trump has shown no signs of softening, tweeting over the weekend that he would not watch soccer or football if players don’t stand for the national anthem.
+WASHINGTON (AP) — The lone African American member of President Donald Trump’s Cabinet said Monday he would work with the president on the issue of athletes taking a knee during the national anthem, though Trump has shown no signs of softening, tweeting over the weekend that he would not watch soccer or football if players don’t stand for the national anthem.

-Housing and Urban Development Secretary Ben Carson said he believes that players are kneeling to protest police brutality, not because they disrespect the flag.
+Housing and Urban Development Secretary Ben Carson said he believes that most players are kneeling to protest police brutality, not because they disrespect the flag.
 He added that players need to make that clear.

 When asked on the Hugh Hewitt Show if he might persuade the president not to be upset with players kneeling during the anthem, Carson replied: “Well, I don’t think he has manifested as much animosity in that region lately.
-And I think we just continue to work him.
+And I think we just continue to work with him.
 He’ll get there.”

+HUD officials said Carson was not available to elaborate further.
+However, they pointed out that the show’s transcript dropped an important word in Carson’s comments — in which the secretary said he would work “with” Trump on the issue, rather than “work” the president.
+An Associated Press reporter who listened to the audio confirmed that Carson’s response included the “with.”

 Carson’s take runs contrary to Trump’s tweeting over the weekend.
 He retweeted Republican Reps.
 Jim Jordan or Ohio and Matt Gaetz of Florida taking issue with the U.S. Soccer Board of Directors voting to repeal the policy that required players to stand during the national anthem.